-- Marine Science

-- Biology

-- Physics

-- Marine Science Skill Snorkeling

-- Research Investigation

-- Student Experiment

-- End of Unit Exam

-This course is an excellent introduction into Year 11 and 12 Marine Science.
+Pathways to Senior Subjects Marine Science Biology Physics Assessment Marine Science Skill - Snorkeling Research Investigation Student Experiment End of Unit Exam Learning experiences Practical experiments Investigations Research Tasks This subject caters to This course is an excellent introduction into Year 11 and 12 Marine Science.
 If you love the marine environment and don't mind getting your feet wet then this is the course for you.

-Marine Biologist, Marine Tourism and Education Officer (SeaWorld and SeaLife), Park Ranger, Environmental Activist, Marine Tourism, Environmental Science, Zoologist, Ocean Engineering, Ocean Mapping, Fisheries Industry, Research etc.

-Student supplied laptop and stationery; College supplied handouts and written material, and guest speakers.
+Career Aspirations Marine Biologist, Marine Tourism and Education Officer (SeaWorld and SeaLife), Park Ranger, Environmental Activist, Marine Tourism, Environmental Science, Zoologist, Ocean Engineering, Ocean Mapping, Fisheries Industry, Research etc. Resources required Student supplied laptop and stationery; College supplied handouts and written material, and guest speakers.
+Additional Course costs Course costs included in College levy structure.

-Science: Physics/Engineering 10SCIC6
+Science: Physics 10SCIC6

-Subject Area Science Length 1 semester ---------------------- -------------------------- --
+Subject Area Science Length 1 semester -- -------------- --------- -------- ------------

 Students start at the very beginning of the universe - the Big Bang, and then rocket forward to the potential ends of the Universe- The Big Chill, The Big Rip, The Big Crunch, or the Big Bounce.
 After that we motor on in to motion in all its forms, with a focus on projectile motion.
-In the third unit we undertake an Engineering Design project where the students need to design a solution, to a problem set by the teacher.
+In the third unit we undertake a design project where the students need to design a solution, to a problem set by the teacher.
 Group work, negotiation, designing, testing and redesigning using the Engineering Process is an experience that is valuable for all students.